immutant/immutant/docs/guides/web.md

 ## The Namespaces

-The primary namespace, [immutant.web], is comprised of just two functions and a convenient macro:
+The primary namespace, [immutant.web], includes the two main functions you'll use to run your handlers:

 * `run` - runs your handler in a specific environment, responding to web requests matching a given host, port, path and virtual host.
 The handler may be either a [Ring] function, Servlet instance, or Undertow HttpHandler
+* `stop` - stops your handler[s]

+Also included:

 * `run-dmc` - runs your handler in *Development Mode* (the 'C' is silent)
-* `stop` - stops your handler[s]
+* `server` - provides finer-grained control over the embedded web server hosting your handler[s].

 The [immutant.web.middleware] namespace includes two Ring middleware
 functions: